Morse Homology for the Yang-Mills Gradient Flow: Perturbed Yang--Mills gradient flow

-Throughout this section we fix the compact interval $I=[a,b]$.
-Let $\V\in Y$ be a perturbation, where $Y$ denotes the universal space of perturbations as introduced in \eqref{def:univspacepert}.
-In this section we derive a priori estimates for solutions of the perturbed Yang-Mills gradient flow equation
+Throughout this section we fix a compact interval $I=[a,b]$.
+Let $\V=\sum_{\ell}\lambda_{\ell}\V_{\ell}\in Y$ be a perturbation, $Y$ denoting the universal space of perturbations as introduced in \eqref{def:univspacepert}.
+In this section we derive a priori estimates for solutions of the perturbed Yang--Mills gradient flow equation

-Note that solutions of equation \eqref{pertYMF} are in particular solutions of \eqref{EYF} with $\Psi=0$.
-Conversely, any solution of \eqref{EYF} is gauge invariant under $\G-{\delta}^{2,p}(\hat P)$ to a solution of \eqref{pertYMF}, so for many purposes it is sufficient to have estimates only for these.
+These are in particular solutions of \eqref{EYF} with $\Psi=0$.
+Conversely, any solution of \eqref{EYF} is by Proposition \ref{prop:temporalgauge} gauge equivalent under $\G_{\delta}^{2,p}(\hat P)$ to a solution of \eqref{pertYMF}, so for many purposes it is sufficient to have estimates only for these.